-For FY 2021-22, the City provided ESG funding to Bay Area Community Services SHARE Center Rapid Rehousing program.
-This program assisted 78 persons and 23 of these persons exited to permanent housing destinations.
-In addition, the City's own homeless outreach program engaged with 1,369 unhoused persons throughout the City and enrolled 36 persons into HMIS to those ready to engage in homeless services.
-In addition, to address the high needs of the unsheltered, The Salinas Outreach and Response Team participates in the planning and facilitation of homeless outreach meetings with all the homeless service providers including California State University Monterey Bay (HEART), Interim Inc (MCHOME), Junipero Franciscan Workers, Community Human Services (SVSOP), Access Support Network, Coalition of Homeless Service Providers, and Community Human Solutions.
-These meetings were created to improve system processes and coordination of outreach services to address the complex needs of the unsheltered, with an emphasis on supporting the 2021 Point in Time Count, and incorporating best practices in service delivery that addresses the complex needs for
+The Salinas Outreach and Response Team participates in the planning and facilitation of homeless outreach meetings in partnership with the Coalition of Homeless Service Providers.
+This includes all the homeless service providers including California State University Monterey Bay (HEART), Interim Inc (MCHOME), Junipero Franciscan Workers, Community Human Services (SVSOP), Access Support Network, and Community Homeless Solutions.
+These meetings were created to improve system processes and coordination of outreach services to address the complex needs of the unsheltered regionally.
+In FY 2022-2023, The City of Salinas continued to fund both BACS and The Salinas Outreach and Response Team through ESG.
+Both programs demonstrating greater numbers of successes as outlined in the ESG narrative.